Repair Your Bowed Walls

 Contact our experts at American Foundation & Waterproofing to see why we have become one of the most sought-out companies throughout Tennessee, western North Carolina, and north Georgia.
 We’ll walk you through the entire process during your free inspection!

-What Causes Walls to Bow?
+What Causes a Foundation Wall to Bow?

 As the soils in the ground shift from changing weather conditions, they can put an immense amount of pressure on your foundation walls.
 Soils can expand as they become wet and push against your walls, causing them to bow or buckle.
 As a result, you may notice your walls start to bow, bulge, or even crack in certain spots.